Matthew Garbett: U-17

 Garbett was part of the New Zealand team that won the 2018 OFC U-16 Championship, making his debut in a 5–0 loss against the Solomon Islands on 12 September 2018.
 New Zealand won the tournament, qualifying for the 2019 FIFA U-17 World Cup held in Brazil.
 Garbett played all three games in the group stage, scoring against Angola and Canada as New Zealand finished third in their group.

 U-23

 Originally named as a travelling reserve for the OlyWhites to play at the 2020 Summer Olympics, Garbett ended up starting in the final two games – first in a 0–0 draw in the final pool game against Romania, followed by a loss to Japan in the quarter-finals.

 Senior national team

 Garbett made his international debut with the senior New Zealand national team in a 2–1 friendly win over Curaçao on 9 October 2021.

+Personal life

+Matthew's brother Norman plays for League of Ireland First Division side Dundalk and played in the 2023 FIFA U-20 World Cup for New Zealand.